The International Experience

-- Be a current member of the International Honors Program or Disciplinary Honors Program in good standing;
+- Be a current member of the International Honors Program or Full University Honors in good standing;

 - Have a UNCG cumulative GPA of at least 3.30;

-- If pursuing International Honors, have earned at least a B in HSS 198 and at least a B in his or her fall Freshman Honors Seminar; and
+- Have earned at least a B in HSS 198 and at least a B in his or her fall Freshman Honors Seminar; and

 Your eligibility for this grant will be determined after you submit your form.